Hyper-KGGen: A Skill-Driven Knowledge Extractor for High-Quality Knowledge Hypergraph Generation: Case Study

 \section{Case Study}

-In this section, we present a representative example from the MINE dataset and compare the outputs of KGGen, HyperRAG, and Hyper-KGGen.
+In this section, we present a representative example from the MINE dataset.
 In this case, Hyper-KGGen achieves 100\% factual coverage under the fact-capture evaluation, substantially outperforming KGGen (40\%) and HyperRAG (46.67\%).
 Notably, Hyper-KGGen extracts a richer set of entities and relations, exceeding both baselines in volume while still retaining a meaningful subset of binary relations.
 These results highlight Hyper-KGGen’s strong capability to uncover complex, higher-order relational structures in text.